luismoyano/shiny-json-logic-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/shiny_json_logic.svg?icon=si%3Arubygems)](https://badge.fury.io/rb/shiny_json_logic)
 ![Ruby](https://img.shields.io/badge/ruby-%3E%3D%202.4-brightgreen)

-> **A boring, correct and production-ready JSONLogic implementation for Ruby. ✨**
+> **The fastest AND most compliant JSONLogic implementation for Ruby. ✨**

-**ShinyJsonLogic** is a **pure Ruby**, **zero-dependency** JSON Logic implementation, designed to offer a reliable and well-tested engine for Ruby applications.
+**ShinyJsonLogic** is a **pure Ruby**, **zero-dependency** JSON Logic implementation — the only Ruby gem that passes 100% of the official JSON Logic tests, and faster than all competitors on every Ruby version tested.

-This gem focuses on predictable behavior, strict spec alignment, high compatibility and long-term maintainability.

 ---

 ## Why ShinyJsonLogic?

+If you've used JSON Logic in Ruby before, you've probably found that other gems don't behave like their JS or Python counterparts: It's either wrong outputs on edge cases, missing operators or subtle bugs...
+And you end up patching, spawning a JS process or writing the interpreter yourself.
+Been there.

+ShinyJsonLogic fixes that:

+- 🚀 **Fastest Ruby JSON Logic gem** — wins across all Ruby versions tested, up to +117% faster than competitors.
+- ✅ **100% spec-compliant** — the only Ruby gem that passes all official JSON Logic tests.
 - 🧩 **Zero runtime dependencies** (stdlib-only).
-Just plug & play!
+Just plug & play.
-- 🕰️ **Ruby 2.4+ compatible**, one of the lowest minimum versions supported in the Ruby ecosystem.
+- 🕰️ **Ruby 2.4+ compatible** — one of the lowest minimum versions in the Ruby ecosystem.
 - 🔧 **Actively maintained** and continuously improved.
-- 📊 **Highest JSONLogic compatibility in the Ruby ecosystem**, as measured against the official test suites.

-If you want JSON Logic to *just work* in Ruby, this is the safe default.

----
-# Test it for yourself!
-Try it out in the sandbox at [jsonlogicruby.com](https://jsonlogicruby.com/playground) or run the official test suite with `bin/test.sh` to see the compatibility for yourself.
+Try it in the sandbox at [jsonlogicruby.com/playground](https://jsonlogicruby.com/playground), or see the full benchmark results at [jsonlogicruby.com/benchmarks](https://jsonlogicruby.com/benchmarks).

 ---